Rye Figure of 8 Walk

 3. In 400m there is a short boardwalk across the shingle to the right, opposite another track off to the left ②.

-• The track at ② is an alternative route (and was signposted as a diversion during construction work on the new Discovery Centre).
-After passing two bird hides you would keep right at path junctions ③ and ④, then turn left onto the main path to resume the directions at [?].
+• The track at ② was signposted as a diversion during construction work on the new Discovery Centre.
+On this route you would pass two bird hides and keep right at path junctions ③ and ④ to return to the cycleway.
+If you choose to take this alternative route, turn left and resume the directions at [?].

 5. In a further 250m the diversionary route joins from the left and you carry on towards the village, using the low embankment to the right of the cycleway.
 In front of the Nature Reserve's large car park (overlooked by a Martello Tower) the path turns half-right, passing the end of Harbour Road off to the left.

-6. After crossing the access road for the RNLI Lifeboat Station the beer garden for the William the Conqueror pub is on your left; this is the suggested lunch stop on the Harbour Walk.
+6. After crossing the access road for the RNLI Lifeboat Station (with its Bosun's Bite café) the beer garden for the William the Conqueror pub is on your left; this is the suggested lunch stop.
 Before starting the stretch back to Rye (along Harbour Road) it is worth taking in the view from the lookout by the river, at the end of a grassy embankment?.

 It is tempting to set off along the embankment but you would need to turn left off it almost immediately; there is no way back to Harbour Road further on as it is blocked by the Rye Wharf industrial estate.

-7. To continue the walk from the pub, go down the short street away from the river (passing the Watch House and other attractive old buildings) and turn right into the long straight Harbour Road.
-The Avocet Gallery (which has a seasonal tearoom) is on the left-hand side, opposite the Rye Harbour Stores.
+7. To continue the walk from the pub, go down the short street away from the river, passing the Watch House and other attractive old buildings.
+Turn right into the long straight Harbour Road, passing the Rye Harbour Stores on the right.

-• If you want to finish the walk here, the 313 bus stop is just beyond the Gallery at the junction with Tram Road.
+• If you want to finish the walk here the bus stop is opposite the Stores, by the junction with Tram Road.

-13. Rye Harbour village to Strand Quay (3 km)
+5. Rye Harbour village to Tillingham Bridge (3 km)

 • Follow Harbour Road out of the village.
 In 800m turn left onto a permissive path parallel to the road which goes all the way to Brede Sluice.
 Go back across the river and retrace your outward route along the A259 to Strand Quay.